 The Earned Income Tax Credit can grow your tax refund by as much as 40%.
 Do you qualify?

 Who supports and manages the VITA and EITC program?

-Your Refund May Be Delayed This Year: New FEDERAL LAW will delay tax refunds until February 15, 2017 if you receive the Earned Income Tax Credit (EITC) and Additional Child Tax Credit (ACTC).
+Refund Delay Notice 2017: New FEDERAL LAW will delay tax refunds until February 15, 2017 if you receive the Earned Income Tax Credit (EITC) and Additional Child Tax Credit (ACTC).